robertsparkes/ftir-fitting/README.md

 already in this file will be ignored and not re-fitted.
 The "-d" option removes all results from "acombinedresults.txt" and allows previously fitted files to be analysed.

-Example code to prepare for and then analyse all samples with "taiwan" in the file name:
+Example code to prepare for and then analyse all samples with "specimen" at the start of the file name:
 > $ prepftir.sh
 >
-> $ sparkesfitraman.sh -d -q taiwan*.txt
+> $ ftir-fitting-pvc.sh -d -q specimen*.txt

 ### Outputs

-The script outputs three graphs, containing the raw spectra with linear background identified, raw spectra with overall fit superimposed and a residual shown, and the spectra following the fitting, showing the fitted peaks after the background has been removed.
+The script outputs two graphs, containing the raw spectra with linear background identified, raw spectra with overall fit superimposed and a residual shown, and the spectra following the fitting, showing the fitted peaks after the background has been removed.

 The fitting parameters are written to a summary file (acombinedresults.txt) for further analysis

-## Advanced Operation

-### Generating parameters for the standard raw materials (not required for basic operation)

-The curves for each of the four standards are defined by fitting Voigt peaks to Raman data collected from a pure sample of each raw material.
-Peak locations, heights and widths are currently hard-coded into the main script.

-If you wish to generate standard curves independently, scripts for doing this are incldued in the repository: raman-standard-PVC.sh raman-standard-carbonate.sh raman-standard-DOTP.sh raman-standard-p4008.sh

-The main script will then need to be edited to ensure:
-- The right number of peaks are generated for each raw material
-- The heights, locations and widths of each peak for each material are correct